 SEE: How to use Zoom: 15 tips and tricks (free PDF) (TechRepublic)

 In these instances, someone who had gotten hold of a Zoom meeting ID – after seeing it posted on social media or shared in a screenshot, for example – could quite easily join and disrupt a meeting.

-Zoom has spentmost recently with the long-awaited for all users.
-It has now taken further action to prevent unwanted trolls: the company has launched an 'At-Risk Meeting Notifier', that scans social media, forums and other websites for Zoom meeting links that have been shared publicly.
+Zoom has spent most of 2020 remediating these problems, most recently with the long-awaited rollout of end-to-end encryption for all users.
+It has now taken further action to prevent unwanted trolls: the company has launched an ‘At-Risk Meeting Notifier’, that scans social media, forums and other websites for Zoom meeting links that have been shared publicly.

 If it detects a link, the tool will automatically notify the account owner to tell them that their meeting might be compromised.
 Users will be given suggestions on what actions they should take, for example creating a new meeting or enabling security features.

-Zoom points out that one of the best ways tois also the most obvious: namely, to never share a meeting ID or passcode on social media, or any other public site for that matter.
+Zoom points out that one of the best ways to prevent Zoom-bombing is also the most obvious: namely, to never share a meeting ID or passcode on social media, or any other public site for that matter.